Volunteer for a Committee and Lend Your Experience and Expertise

 The process to select members to serve on ACEP committees is beginning and all ACEP members are encouraged to apply.

 EMRA members who are interested in serving as that organization's representative on an ACEP committee should also apply.
 The process is the same for resident and active members and you can expedite the process by using the online application.
 Residents and candidate applicants may provide a letter from their program directors and/or mentors as well.

 If you are not currently serving on a national ACEP committee you must submit a current CV to volunteer for a committee.
 Please attach your CV to the online form or mail it to ACEP headquarters.
 You may also want to submit a letter of support from your chapter.
-Members who do not know how to contact their state chapters should call Maude Hancock, Chapter Services Manager, at 800-798-1822, ext.
-3227, or send an e-mail to firstname.lastname@example.org.
+If you're not sure how to contact your state chapter, visit your chapter website or refer to the chapter offices list on this page.
 The procedure to submit both forms is included with the online application.
 After completion of the form, you should receive an acknowledgement that your committee interest form has been submitted.
 If you do not receive this message, please contact us by email or by phone.

 The majority of committee work is accomplished through e-mail and conference calls.
 Committee members are expected to attend the organizational meetings at the annual meeting in Dallas, TX, October 26-29, 2020.